Our daily English Conversation Groups will be virtual this fall!

 Zoom is a conference platform available online or over the phone.
 We will be using Zoom to continue our English Conversation Groups virtually for the rest of the spring semester.
 To join the Zoom call, you can join via computer or phone.
 If possible, we recommend everyone to join using your computer with a webcam, so you can stay connected to the group virtually.

-These Zoom meetings are scheduled for Monday through Friday from 12:30-1:30pm, and you will use the same login information every day.
-Please email Assistant Director for Programs, Molly Hampton, to receive the Zoom details.
+These Zoom meetings are scheduled for Monday through Thursday from 12:30-1:30pm, and you will use the same login information every day.
+If you are a member of the Yale Community and would like to join, please email Assistant Director for Programs, Molly Hampton, to receive the Zoom details.

 The first time you join the Zoom call on your computer, you may be asked to download Zoom on your computer.
 This typically only takes a few minutes but give yourself some time before the call to get this set-up.